bbkr/JSON-RPC/README.md

 ### What happens when more than one server handler candidate matches?

 When request can be dispatched to more than one multi method then first candidate is chosen and called.
-JSON-RPC protocol design does not include multi methods - it can not mimic [calling sets](http://perlcabal.org/syn/S12.html#Calling_sets_of_methods) mechanism and does not have "ambiguous call" error in specification like Perl 6 does.
+JSON-RPC protocol design does not include multi methods - it can not mimic [calling sets](http://perlcabal.org/syn/S12.html#Calling_sets_of_methods) mechanism and does not have "Ambiguous call" error in specification like Perl 6 does.
 Therefore such request is not considered an error.

 ### Can I use my own transport layers?